intuitlabs-wearables/ios-swift-hn-watch/README.md

 # ios-swift-hn-watch
 HN Watch is an iOS and WatchKit app in Swift (programming language) demonstrating the integration of the Intuit Wear SDK, PNG, and ItDuzzIt.
-HN Watch showcases content found on Hacker News: https://news.ycombinator.com/
+HN Watch showcases content found on [Hacker News](https://news.ycombinator.com).

 Features:
 + Built in Swift